ddjh20482/microsoft_studio_movies_analysis/README.md

 ## Business Problem

 As Microsoft has no background in filming a movie, concrete information is needed for a guide on creating a new movie studio.
 Microsoft is interested in what is needed to be successful.
-It would be a good idea to investigate the aspects of the movies that are successful and fairly recent.
+The analysis will cover several aspects of movies that are fairly recent.

 ## Data